 Is there any more essential tool for the itinerant coffee lover than a good travel mug?
 We don’t think so.
-It’s the one thing that can make or break the coffee-on-the-go experience, and all success rides on its super powers or horrifying lack thereof.
+It’s the one thing that can make or break the coffee-on-the-go experience, and all success rides on its superpowers or horrifying lack thereof.

-Unfortunately most travel mugs are meh at best and a cruel practical joke at worst.
+Unfortunately, most travel mugs are meh at best and a cruel practical joke at worst.
 They leak.
 They lose heat.
 They’re hard to clean or add off tastes or won’t fit in your cupholder.
 Some need two hands for a sip which is really more of a dribble.
-Others send your precious elixir of life flying by the face-full whenever you’re brave enough to go in to a swig.
+Others send your precious elixir of life flying by the face-full whenever you’re brave enough to go in for a swig.

 You can do better.
 And for the sake of your mobile coffee experience, you must.
 Here are five of our most very favorite travel mugs to help: